dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 This is a particularly effective form of bad advice.
 Everyone has a social model, but the problem is that some of these social models just plain suck.
 If you don't have a great social model and you know you need to improve, you may seek out help in the friends around you.
 Turns out, some of these "friends" aren't friends at all.  *WATCH OUT!*  If they determine what you use to functionally optimize your behavior, they can offer you advice that deeply changes how you interact with people.

 Some people are particularly effective at this -- somehow; I don't get it -- beware these people.
-If someone offers you advice that **(1) you know to be false** and **(2) you know they should know it's false**, then you're allowed to play dumb here.
+If someone offers you advice that **(1) you know to be false** and **(2) you know they should know to be false**, then you're allowed to play dumb here.
 This is not a good person -- in fact, this is a very bad person.
 Play dumb and discover what else they'd like you to know =]

 Be careful though.
 Most people aren't manipulative.
 You may be making a mistake in misjudging this person.
 Always keep that in mind, as well.
 But also watch for people who seem to try to make you self-conscious.